Tim Sheehy: Legislation

 Sheehy's firefighting experience inspired his approach to legislation to restructure how the U.S. responds to wildfires.
 Sheehy's bill S.160, the "Aerial Firefighting Enhancement Act of 2025", allowing private companies to buy former military planes and parts for wildfire response purposes, was signed into law on June 12, 2025, by President Trump.

 In April 2025, Sheehy introduced the Fix Our Forests Act alongside Senators John Hickenlooper, John Curtis, and Alex Padilla.
 The bill aims to improve forest management for wildfire risk reduction.

+Sheehy cosponsored a proposal to eliminate the estate tax.

+Sheehy supports killing a decades-old solar energy tax credit.

+In December 2025, Sheehy co-sponsored a bill to remove protections from three Montana Wilderness Study Areas, the Middle Fork Judith River WSA, and the Hoodoo Mountain and the Wales Creek WSAs in the Garnet Range.

+Senate chambers incident

+On March 4, 2026, Sheehy involved himself in attempt by United States Capitol Police to eject antiwar protester Brian McGinnis (a Marine Corps veteran and the Green Party nominee for the 2026 United States Senate election in North Carolina).
+During the scuffle, McGinnis's arm was trapped in a door while Sheehy and the officers continued to pull McGinnis through, breaking it with an audible snap.
+McGinnis was arrested and transported to a hospital for treatment.